quantumlib/Cirq/docs/examples.md

 In addition to these examples, you can also find the notebooks that generated the cirq docs found here in the
-[docs directory](https://github.com/quantumlib/Cirq/tree/master/docs) as well as all the more advanced case studies listed below on this page.
+[docs directory](https://github.com/quantumlib/Cirq/tree/master/docs) as well as all the more advanced case studies listed further down on this page.

 Below is a listing of the examples in the repository:

-## Beginning algorithms
+## Introductory algorithms

 *    [Hello Qubit](https://github.com/quantumlib/Cirq/blob/master/examples/hello_qubit.py)
 Simple first program showing how to create a quantum circuit.